DouweHorsthuis/Flanker_task_experiment/README.md

 <h4 align="center"> Flanker task experiment for Presentation® NeuroBehavioral Systems, This task is created for the Cystinosis experiment battery (2021)</h4>

-## This paradigm is still a work in progress

 **Table of Contents**